 - Our ability to learn and form habits is supported by changes in our brain, a phenomenon known as neuroplasticity.

-- Through stretching repetition, our brain adapts to help eventually make behaviours and skills feel automatic.
+- Through stretching repetition, our brain adapts to help make behaviours and skills feel automatic.

 - Stretching repetition – and not time – is a better measuring stick for the point at which habits will stick.

-- To help get this repetition in, we can use environmental triggers, consistently show up, package habits with a reward and avoid beating ourselves up if we miss a rep.
+- To help get this repetition in, we should use environmental triggers, consistently show up, package habits with a reward, and avoid beating ourselves up if we miss a rep.

 1 One chapter in Atomic Habits, which featured a couple of the aforementioned studies, served up a hefty dose of inspiration for this blog post.
 It would be amiss of me not to mention this somewhere here and to again recommend this book to anyone interested in the science of habits.